-If you’re visiting Vietnam in the fall, don’t miss Tết Trung Thu, also known as the Mid Autumn Festival or the “Children’s Festival”.
-It’s a beloved celebration filled with colorful lanterns, traditional mooncakes, and lively street performances.
+If you visit Vietnam in the fall, don't miss Tết Trung Thu, sometimes called the Mid Autumn Festival or the "Children's Festival."
+It is celebrated with vibrant lanterns, traditional mooncakes, and energetic street entertainment, This mid autumn festival lanterns is a popular festival in Vietnam.

-It takes place on October 6, 2025, during the eighth lunar month, but the festive spirit starts weeks before.
-Here’s what you need to know to experience this magical holiday truly.
+It falls on October 6 2025, during the eighth lunar month, but the joyful energy begins weeks ahead.
+Here's what you need to know to enjoy this enchanted vacation.

 Overview of Mid Autumn Festival

-Although the Mid-autumn Festival comes from China and is held in many Asian nations, Vietnamese version includes unique customs and stories that you can explore.
-Our most well-known story centers on Cuội, a guy who grabbed onto a mystical banyan tree as it floated up to the moon.
+While the Mid-autumn Festival originates in China and is observed in many Asian countries, Vietnamese version offers distinctive rituals and legends for exploration.
+Our most well-known tale revolves around Cuội, a man who caught onto a magical banyan tree as it floated up to the moon.

 Family eating moon cake

-When you see an inspection of the full moon, you may discern the silhouette of a man seated beneath a tree.
-So children walk lanterns in the streets the night of the Mid Autumn Festival to guide Cuội from the moon towards the earth.
+An inspection of the full moon could reveal the outline of a guy seated under a tree.
+Children thus carry lights in the streets the night of the Mid Autumn Festival to lead Cuội from the moon towards the earth.

 Read more: Top 10 Traditional Festivals In Vietnam That You Must Experience 2025